tahsin314/My_Road_to_ROS_Setup/README.md

 ## Installing X Server

 Your Ubuntu is a headless OS.
 So if you want to access anything from Ubuntu that involves GUI, you will need to forward it to a port on your windows system.
 I tried several techniques to do that, but [this](https://www.youtube.com/watch?v=4SZXbl9KVsw) video worked for me.
-In addition to that, add the following line to your bashrc:
+In addition to that, add the following line to your `~/.bashrc`:

 ```
 export DISPLAY=$(cat /etc/resolv.conf |grep nameserver| sed 's/nameserver //'):0.0